 California Child Custody Guide

-In this guide, we will define some of the key terms that are often involved in child custody matters, and answer questions about paternity (determining who is a child’s father), custody, and termination of parental rights.
+In this guide, we will define some of the terms that are often involved in California child custody laws, and answer questions about paternity (determining who is a child’s father), custody, and termination of parental rights.

 Common Legal Terms